RECYCLING

 -

 The molten metal is poured into moulds or processed into sheets or ingots.
-These forms are then used to manufacture new products, such as cans, automotive parts, construction materials, and more.
+These recycled materials are then used to manufacture new products, such as cans, automotive parts, construction materials, and more.

 PHOENIX RECYCLING